Barbershop Harmony

 Registered

 Harmony wins the 10,000 Lakes Division Novice Championship I used to sing with a quartet called Registered Harmony.
 That's us there, after winning the 10,000 Lakes Division Novice Championship.
 That sounds very impressive.
 Rather than destroy your illusions of our grandeur, I will simply point out how handsome we all look.
-Though we loved singing together, changing work schedules made it impossible to continue. on a regular basis.
+Though we loved singing together, changing work schedules made it impossible to continue on a regular basis.

 Registered Harmony with Gov. Doyle Here we are with Governor Jim Doyle of Wisconsin.
-We sang at the Governor's fishing opener on May 3rd of this year.
+We sang at the Governor's fishing opener on May 3rd of 2008.
 It was a pleasure and an honor (although some of the speeches got predictably mundane).
 Some people make wisecracks about barbershop music, but I've had more people tell me how much they like these performances than any other gig I have.
 Of course maybe that reflects on my other music.
 Anyway, the Governor seemed to enjoy it.

 The Barbershop Harmony Society